-Shared ownership properties

-CHARM shared ownership
+Shared ownership properties CHARM shared ownership

-Our shared ownership scheme offers you the opportunity to buy at least a 25% share of a home, with the Pensions Board buying the remaining percentage, up to £150,000.
+Our shared ownership scheme offers you the opportunity to buy a share of a home, with the Pensions Board buying the remaining share.
+We can contribute a maximum of £150,000 towards the purchase.

 You would pay us a service charge and a monthly rent.
 Your rent would be based on the interest rate we are paying on the mortgage for our share.
 You can find details of the current interest rates on our website.